ssire/axel/README.md

 How to build the library ?
 --------------------------

-The library comes with the latest sources concatenated and minified inside `axel/axel.js`.
+The library comes with the sources concatenated and minified inside `axel/axel.js`.
 However it is wised to make a fresh version by running the `build.lib` target in the scripts directory: